Note

 For the versions earlier than 4.x.x (including on-premises ones), please follow this instruction.

-I assume that you’ve already added the web part to your page and configured it with default settings.
+It is assumed that you’ve already added the web part to your page and configured it with default settings.

-In my case it is Awards
+In this example, it is a field named Awards

-field that has following possible values:
+that may have the following possible values:

 Gold medal